 The Misconceptions, Addressed

-The design-test-rebuild cycle forces students to confront the misconceptions listed above in a direct physical way:
+The design-test-rebuild cycle is intended to make the misconceptions listed above discussable against measurements:

-Air is empty/weightless: handled in pre-activities with standard demonstrations (the dunked napkin, the deflated-vs-inflated balloon).
+Air is empty/weightless: approached in pre-activities with standard demonstrations (the dunked napkin, the deflated-vs-inflated balloon).

 Air only exerts pressure when moving: the bell jar demonstration makes this concrete — the sensor shows pressure even in a static, undisturbed volume.
 When the pump evacuates the jar, the “stillness” of the remaining air doesn’t change its pressure.

-A vacuum sucks: this is the crucial one, and the PVC lid pop addresses it more effectively than any explanation.
+A vacuum sucks: this is the crucial one.
+A lid failure can make the force direction visible.
 The lid does not get sucked outward.
 The air inside the prototype at near-atmospheric pressure pushes the lid open against the external near-vacuum.
-When the lid fails and students hear the rush of air flowing back in after the valve is opened, the direction of the pressure force becomes viscerally clear: it was always the higher-pressure region pushing into the lower-pressure region.
+When the lid fails and students hear the rush of air flowing back in after the valve is opened, the direction of the pressure force becomes clear: the net force follows the pressure difference across the lid.

 A Note on Where This Fits